Scholarships and Grants

 The MDE Maxwell Honors Program scholarship is awarded to incoming MDE students based on the academic merit of their application.
 Students are selected for a scholarship during the admissions application process.

-Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a scholarship during the DNP program.
+Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a $40,000 scholarship ($20,000/year during the 1st two years of the DNP program).

 Assistantships are available to DNP and PhD students after their first semester of classes and MDE students after their first year of classes.
 Compensation is awarded in the form of tuition exemption.